MoserMarco/CPP-Exercises/Exercise/03-Functions/Instructions/Functions_ENG.md

 ### Description:
 Write a function that prints an uppercase Sigma (Σ) with height and width `n`.
-`n` must be odd and greater than 5.
+`n` must be odd and greater than or equal to 5.

 ### Function Prototype: